Inciter Art

 By

-Every month, Fractured Atlas provides a list of upcoming grant opportunities for artists and arts-based projects.
+Every month, Fractured Atlas provides a list of upcoming grant opportunities for artists and arts-based projects so that you can discover more opportunities to get financial support for your work.
 As a fiscal sponsor of 4000+ artistic projects, we provide access to grants for artists in every discipline.
-Are you new to grant-seeking?
-You should check out our grants webinar.
-If you're ready to apply (and you aren't already fiscally-sponsored), learn more about our fiscal sponsorship program here.
-If you are fiscally-sponsored, be sure to review our grant application process.

 By